 The computer systems and network infrastructure we use could be vulnerable to hardware and cyber security issues.
 Our operations are dependent upon our ability to protect our computer equipment against damage from fire, power loss, telecommunications failure or a similar catastrophic event.
 We could also experience a breach by intentional or negligent conduct on the part of employees or other internal or external sources, including our third-party vendors.
 Any damage or failure that causes an interruption in our operations could have an adverse effect on our financial condition and results of operations.
 In addition, our operations are dependent upon our ability to protect the computer systems and network infrastructure utilized by us, including our internet banking activities, against damage from physical break-ins, cyber security breaches and other disruptive problems caused by the internet or other users.
-Such computer break-ins and other disruptions would jeopardize the security of information stored in and transmitted through our computer systems and network infrastructure, which may result in significant liability, damage our reputation and inhibit the use of our internet banking services by current and potential numbers of daily transactions in compliance with legal, regulatory and internal standards and specifications.
+Such computer break-ins and other disruptions would jeopardize the security of information stored in and transmitted through our computer systems and network infrastructure, which may result in significant liability, damage our reputation and inhibit the use of our internet banking services by current and potential customers.

+We rely heavily on communications, information systems (both internal and provided by third parties) and the internet to conduct our business.
+Our business is dependent on our ability to process and monitor large numbers of daily transactions in compliance with legal, regulatory and internal standards and specifications.
 In addition, a significant portion of our operations relies heavily on the secure processing, storage and transmission of personal and confidential information, such as the personal information of our customers and clients.
 These risks may increase in the future as we continue to increase mobile payments and other internet-based product offerings and expand our internal usage of web-based products and applications.